 When taking a break from his CEO responsibilities, Steve enjoys coaching his kids’ sports teams, skiing and learning to play piano.
 He also sits on the board of a mid-sized educational and environmental foundation.
 Earth Odyssey still sits on his bookshelf.

 In graduate school at Stanford, Dan sat in on a speech delivered by T.J.
-Glautier, former Deputy Secretary and COO of the U.S. Department of Energy under the Clinton administration.
-It resonated with Dan, inspiring him to play a part in building the renewable energy sector in the United States to address climate change.
+Glauthier, former Deputy Secretary and COO of the U.S. Department of Energy under the Clinton administration, that changed his life.
+It resonated so much, it inspired him to dedicate his business talents towards playing a part in building the renewable energy sector in the United States to address climate change.

 In 2007, Dan co-led the formation of 3Degrees with Steve McDougal, a spin-off of the 3 Phases Energy Services division Dan co-founded and ran from 2002 through 2007.
-Under Dan’s leadership as CEO (until January 2015), 3Degrees successfully entered the utility green pricing, REC and carbon offset markets.
-Currently, he serves as the Executive Chairman of 3Degrees’ Board of Directors, focusing on strategic initiatives and the company’s long-term corporate strategy.
+Under Dan’s leadership as CEO (until January 2015), 3Degrees successfully entered the utility green pricing, REC and carbon offset markets and converted to a B Corp.
+Currently, Dan serves as the chairman of 3Degrees’ board of directors, focusing on the company’s long-term corporate strategy and strategic initiatives.

 When Dan isn’t building double bottom-line businesses, he lives with his wife and three children in Marin County.
-Dan also serves on the board of trustees of the Mark Day School and is an advisor to Northern Arizona University’s Master’s in Climate Science and Solutions program, the Palo Alto Impact Center and the National Professional Science Master’s Association.
+Dan also serves on the advisory board of the Dartmouth College Arthur L. Irving Institute for Energy and Society, the board of trustees of the Mark Day School, and the governing council of the Northern Sierra Partnership, which is dedicated to conserving the natural landscapes of the Northern Sierra Nevada.